lkananen/parkdude-backend/README.md

 ### Method 1: Local express server

-Easiest way to run server is to run it as a normal Express server.
+Easiest way to run REST API is to run it as a normal Express server.
 Do note that this does not work exactly the same as it would with lambdas and API gateway.
 With this approach it's more important to make sure that application does not rely on any internal state.

 Development: